-The set of Network Slices for a UE can be changed at any time while the UE is registered with a network, and may be initiated by the network, or the UE under certain conditions as described below.
-In this release it is assumed that the registration area allocated by the AMF to the UE shall have homogeneous support for network slices.
+The set of Network Slices for a UE can be changed at any time while the UE is registered with a network.
+This can be initiated by either the network or the UE.
+In this release of the specifications, it is assumed that the registration area allocated by the AMF to the UE shall have homogeneous support for network slices.